zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Welcomed to English as a Second Language Podcast nu mber 1,223 – Experiencing a Difficult Childhood.

 This is English as a Second Language Podcast episod e 1,223.
 I’m your host, Dr. Jeff McQuillan, coming to you from the Center for E ducational Development in beautiful Los Angeles, California.
-(I fooled you th ere, ha!)
+(I fooled you there, ha!)

 Go to our website at ESLPod.com.
 Become a member of  ESL Podcast.
 When you do, you can download our eight- to ten-page Lea rning Guide we provide for every episode of this podcast.
 It gives you a compl ete transcript of everything we say, along with vocabulary lists, definitions, samp le sentences, cultural notes, and much, much more.